Cloud Files cURL Cookbook

 <

-Note: X-Cdn-Streaming-Uri and X-Cdn-Ios-Uri links will be discontinued on July 31, 2022
+Note: X-Cdn-Streaming-Uri and X-Cdn-Ios-Uri links were discontinued on July 31, 2022

-Purge an object
+Purge an Object

-comma-separated list of email addresses so that the system sends a notification
+header together with a comma-separated list of email addresses so that the system sends a notification when the purge completes.
+Currently, you can perform only 25 purges per account per day.

-Note: Attempting to perform multiple purges on the same content while a
+Note: Attempting to perform multiple purges on the same content while a previous purge is still running results in an

 error.

-The following operation performs a CDN purge of the rackspace.png file
+The following operation performs a CDN purge of the rackspace.png file from the images container with a notification email sent to [email protected].
+(Use the verbose (-v

-does not return a response body.)
+) option because the operation does not return a response body.)

 $ curl -v -X DELETE -H "X-Purge-Email: [email protected]" -H "X-Auth-Token: 3c5c8187-2569-47e0-8a11-edadd384e12" https://cdn2.clouddrive.com/v1/MossoCloudFS_c4f83243-7537-4600-a94d-ab7065f0a27b/images/rackspace.png